-In the midst of planning your wedding and planning a life with the one you love, one of the things you probably wonder is how marriage will affect your credit score.
-Will your spouse’s credit will affect yours or vice versa?
+In the midst of planning your wedding and a life with the one you love, one of the things you may be concerned with is how marriage will affect your credit score.
+Will your spouse’s credit affect yours or vice versa?
 In marriage, much of your life is combined; does that include your credit?

 What Happens to Your Credit When You Marry

 Your spouse’s credit history won’t appear on your credit report.
-Neither will your information appear on your spouse’s credit report.
-So, if your spouse a negative credit history, no one will ever know by looking at your credit report.
+Neither will your information appear on theirs.
+So, if your spouse has a negative credit history, no one will ever know that by looking at your credit report.

-Fortunately, your credit score won’t drop simply because you marry someone with a bad credit history.
-Neither will your score improve on basis of your spouse’s good credit score.
-Each spouses’ credit score will continue to be calculated based on the information in his or her own credit report.
+Fortunately, your credit score won’t drop just because you marry someone with a bad credit history.
+Neither will your score improve based on your spouse’s good credit.
+Each spouses’ credit score will continue to be calculated based on the information in their credit report.

 Will a Name Change Create a New History?

 On joint accounts, both spouses are responsible for making credit card and loan payments.
-Furthermore, if the account becomes delinquent, the creditor or lender will attempt to collect from both spouses.
+Furthermore, if the account becomes delinquent, the creditor or lender will attempt to collect the delinquent amount from both spouses.
 With authorized user accounts, only the primary account holder is legally responsible for paying the credit card debt, but the account history will affect everyone listed on the account.

 When One Spouse Has Bad Credit